gersak/vura/README.md

 ## Time configuration
 Usually when working with time context/location is very important.
-Following dynamic variables are defined in _vura.core_ that affect computation of _time->value_ and _value->time_ functions as well as _date_ function.
+Following dynamic variables are defined in _timing.core_ that affect computation of _time->value_ and _value->time_ functions as well as _date_ function.

-- \*timezone\* - specify what timezone will vura use to translate value from UTC to ->local timezone
+- \*timezone\* - specify what timezone will timing use to translate value from UTC to ->local timezone
 - \*calendar\* - when constructing Date object which calendar is used to calculate year/month/day value
 - \*weekend-days\* - What days are weekend-days?
 - \*holiday?\* - Convinince function to check if certain day is holiday or not

-Vura offers **with-time-configuration** macro that binds options map to above dynamic variables and afterwards evaluates body.
+Timing offers **with-time-configuration** macro that binds options map to above dynamic variables and afterwards evaluates body.
 Nice example for this macro is function _teleport_ that transfers value from one timezone to another.